When Do Flat Minima Optimizers Work?: Abstract

 \section{Abstract}

-For training neural networks, \emph{flat-minima optimizers} that seek to find parameters in neighborhoods having uniformly low loss (flat minima) have been shown to improve upon stochastic and adaptive gradient-based methods.
-Two methods for finding flat minima stand out: 1.
-Averaging methods (i.e., Stochastic Weight Averaging, SWA), and 2.
-Minimax methods (i.e., Sharpness Aware Minimization, SAM).
-However, despite similar motivations, there has been limited investigation into their properties and no comprehensive comparison between them.
-In this work, we investigate the loss surfaces from a systematic benchmarking of these approaches across computer vision, natural language processing, and graph learning tasks.
-The results lead to a simple hypothesis: since both approaches find different flat solutions, combining them should improve generalization even further.
-We verify this improves over either flat-minima approach in 39 out of 42 cases.
-When it does not, we investigate potential reasons.
-We hope our results across image, graph, and text data will help researchers to improve deep learning optimizers, and practitioners to pinpoint the optimizer for the problem at hand.
+Recently, \emph{flat-minima optimizers}, which seek to find parameters in low-loss neighborhoods, have been shown to improve a neural network's generalization performance over stochastic and adaptive gradient-based optimizers.
+Two methods have received significant attention due to their scalability: 1.
+Stochastic Weight Averaging (SWA), and 2.
+Sharpness-Aware Minimization (SAM).
+However, there has been limited investigation into their properties and no systematic benchmarking of them across different domains.
+We fill this gap here by comparing the loss surfaces of the models trained with each method and through broad benchmarking across computer vision, natural language processing, and graph representation learning tasks.
+We discover several surprising findings from these results, which we hope will help researchers further improve deep learning optimizers, and practitioners identify the right optimizer for their problem.